alttch/bma-info/common/tmate.rst

 .. contents::

 Our software products have detailed logging and crash dumps.
-However, in some cases it is quite hard or even impossible to solve the issue without having access to the real system.
+However, in some cases it is quite hard or even impossible to solve an issue without having access to the real system.

 In this case we recommend to use SSH terminal sharing with `tmate